Are you wondering how to earn miles and points for award travel?

-Instead of linking your bank account or debit card to pay a bill, link your travel rewards credit cards and pay them off each month just like you would have if the money had come out of your bank account.
+Instead of linking your bank account or debit card, link your travel rewards credit cards to pay bills.
+Then, pay them off each month just like you would have if the money had come out of your bank account.

-One method is to deduct your credit card charges from your checking account as you go.
+If you’re worried about keeping track, one method is to deduct your credit card charges from your checking account as you go.
 This way your checking account shows the amount of money you will have once you pay your credit card bill at the end of the billing cycle.

 2. Take advantage of credit card bonus categories.

-You can also buy gift cards for a wide range of stores and even restaurants.
+You can also buy gift cards for a wide range of stores and even restaurants at some of these stores.
 Then, use them for your own purchases or give them as gifts.
-You can even use purchased gifts cards to make purchases within shopping portals to earn even more miles and points.
+You can even use purchased gift cards to make purchases within shopping portals to earn even more miles and points.

-Also, look out for promotions where you can earn bonus miles like during back to school or the holiday season.
-You should even consider using the MileagePlusX App to earn even more miles and points.
+Also, look out for promotions where you can earn bonus miles like during back-to-school or the holiday season.
+You should even consider using the MileagePlus X App to earn even more miles and points.

 4. Earn miles and points with dining rewards programs.

 Whenever you dine out or order in, use that credit card to pay.
 If the restaurant participates in the dining rewards program, you’ll earn 3-5x the miles or points for every dollar spent.

 Even better, register a travel rewards credit card with a dining bonus category.
 You’ll earn the bonus category miles or points from your credit card AND the bonus from the dining program, too.

 Airlines, hotels, and credit cards offer bonus miles and points for things like completing surveys, shopping at specific stores, ordering flowers, signing up for satellite TV, renting cars, and buying wine.

 The bottom line is, by using your travel rewards credit card for all your bills and purchases, you add tremendous value to the money you already spend.

 How do you maximize the number of miles and points you earn?

 Like this post?
 Please share it on social media using the share buttons below!
-Then, stick around and read more! 🙂